danielnoam/portfolio/content/games/project-umn/content.md

 - Created a detailed GDD to plan the game's scope, mechanics, and story progression.
 - Used Scriptable Objects to build modular, reusable components for puzzles and character behaviors.
-- Implemented Cinemachine for dynamic camera movements and story-enhancing cutscenes.
+- Implemented Cinemachine for dynamic camera movements and cutscenes.
 - Built custom shaders with Shader Graph to create the game's distinctive minimalist look.

 </div>